-The Birnbeck Regeneration Trust was then incorporated as a recognised charity (Registered Charity No. 1103012) in the form of a private limited company (Company No. 05077252) on 18 March 2004, with the Trustees being enlisted from the interested parties listed above.
+The Birnbeck Regeneration Trust was thereafter incorporated as a recognised charity (Registered Charity No. 1103012) in the form of a private limited company (Company No. 05077252) on 18 March 2004, with the Trustees being enlisted from and nominated by the interested parties listed above.

-In January 2015 a sudden upsurge of local interest in Birnbeck Pier following a local gathering and a subsequent Facebook campaign prompted the Friends of the Old Pier Society to put forward a formal initiative to the remaining 3 Trustees of the Birnbeck Regeneration Trust, who thereafter resolved to reactivate the Trust.
+In January 2015 a sudden upsurge of local interest in Birnbeck Pier followed an independent and supportive local gathering on the promenade near to the pier.
+A subsequently organised Facebook campaign to save Birnbeck prompted the Friends of the Old Pier Society to put forward a formal initiative to the remaining three Trustees of the Birnbeck Regeneration Trust, who thereafter resolved to reactivate the Trust.

 Please support the Trust in any way you can.